Where are they now? Man Utd’s 10 wonderkids from FM 2013

 That form resulted in Johnstone receiving regular England call-ups, and at the time of writing, he’s received three caps for Gareth Southgate’s Three Lions.

-In the summer he was linked with a romantic return to United following Dean Henderson’s loan departure.
+Last summer he was linked with a romantic return to United following Dean Henderson’s loan departure.
 Instead, he joined Crystal Palace following the expiration of his contract at the Hawthorns.

 No sniggering.
 Jones genuinely looked one of the best young defenders in Europe in his early days at United.